Learn How Certificates of Deposit (CDs) Work

 You already know that longer-term CDs usually (but not always) pay more than shorter term CDs.
 Does that just mean you should always select long-term CDs to maximize earnings?

 Not necessarily.
 In addition to keeping your money locked up when you may need it, longer-term CDs can cause you to miss out when interest rates rise.
 If you receive a lump sum of cash that you want to put in CDs, the return you get depends on how high interest rates are on the day you buy your CD.
 If interest rates are especially low, even long-term CDs will pay very little—and you’ll lock in that meager return for several years to come.
+Below you can compare historic CD rates for 6-month, 1-year, and 5-year CD yields since 1984.

 It’s impossible to time anything perfectly, but it’s worth paying attention to what interest rates are doing and making some guesses about how the future may unfold.
 You might guess wrong, so be sure to hedge your bets.
 Again, CD ladders help you avoid problems that come from guessing wrong by spreading out your maturity dates and giving you a system to follow.